 Latinos and Hispanics are more likely to get certain leukemias, but why?

-Cancer is the leading cause of death for Latinos and Hispanics in the U.S. One rare form of the disease strikes those groups at a greater rate and at a much younger age than the rest of the population.
+One rare form, acute myeloid leukemia, strikes those groups at a greater rate and younger age than the rest of the population.
+UM researchers are looking for volunteers to help understand and treat the disease.

 Karen Estrada has videos on her phone of her intense workouts.
 She says she's the kind of person who exercised until she was drenched in sweat.
 She followed a diet rich in greens and nutrients.